zanbaldwin/aoc/2023/day05/README.md

     ~4billion and exiting as soon as we have a positive result, rather than going through all 350billion+ iterations and finding the lowest
   - Total time to calculate answer: ~2.5 seconds
+- Notes
+  - I tried using Rayon to parallelise the iterations across multiple threads but for some reason this almost doubled the execution time (?!).
+Probably has to do with how Rayon splits the numbers to be checked.
+  - Rayon might have had more of a better impact on performance if I had added before I refactored the solution